Constraints on the time variation of the gravitational constant using gravitational-wave observations of binary neutron stars

 Note that this test relies on coalescing binaries having at least one neutron star, and is therefore extendable to neutron star - black hole mergers as well, especially if these can be associated with an electromagnetic counterpart.
-We have assumed that the gravitational-wave events GW170817 and GW190425 are binary neutron star mergers.
+We have assumed that the GW events GW170817 and GW190425 are binary neutron star mergers.
 Although the possibility of GW190425 being a binary black hole can not be ruled out~\cite{GW190425-DETECTION}, the observed electromagnetic counterparts of GW170817 strongly suggests that the binary contains at least one neutron star.
-Thus, the measured mass of at least one object in GW170817 can be used to constrain $\Delta G$, which is not significantly weaker than the bounds presented in this paper.
 In principle, comparison of the predicted luminosity of the electromagnetic counterparts such as kilonovae with observations will also allow us to constrain the time evolution of $G$.
 This requires accurate models of the electromagnetic emission from binary mergers, which might become available in the near future.

-\paragraph{Acknowledgments:---} We are grateful to Nathan K. Johnson-McDaniel, Ajit Kumar Mehta and Bala Iyer for very useful comments on the manuscript.
-We also thank K. G. Arun, Arif Shaikh, Apratim Ganguly, Kanhaiya Lal Pandey, Srashti Goyal, Soummyadip Basak, Mukesh Kumar Singh, Souvik Jana, Uddeepta Deka, Sanskriti Chitransh, B. S. Sathyaprakash and Thomas Dent for illuminating discussions.
+\paragraph{Acknowledgments:---} {We are grateful to Emanuele Berti and the anonymous referee for the careful review and valuable feedback.} We also thank Nathan K. Johnson-McDaniel, Ajit Kumar Mehta and Bala Iyer for very useful comments on the manuscript.
+We thank K. G. Arun, Arif Shaikh, Apratim Ganguly, Kanhaiya Lal Pandey, Srashti Goyal, Soummyadip Basak, Mukesh Kumar Singh, Souvik Jana, Uddeepta Deka, Sanskriti Chitransh, B. S. Sathyaprakash and Thomas Dent for illuminating discussions.
 Our research is supported by the Department of Atomic Energy, Government of India.
 In addition, SJK's research was supported by the Simons Foundation through a Targeted Grant to the International Centre for Theoretical Sciences (ICTS).
 PA's research was supported by the Max Planck Society through a Max Planck Partner Group at ICTS-TIFR and by the Canadian Institute for Advanced Research through the CIFAR Azrieli Global Scholars program.